paololapo/Dynamic_FC_analysis/README.md

 <p align="center">
   <img src="plots/tau_dependence2.png" width="80%"> <br>
-  <em>Figure 3.1: Global speed dependence on $\tau$.
-On the left, every boxplot shows the first quartile, third quartile, median, and flier points of the $V_{dFC}$ distribution for a given $\tau$ in a single subject.
+  <em>Figure 3.1: Global speed dependence on &tau;.
+On the left, every boxplot shows the first quartile, third quartile, median, and flier points of the V<sub>dFC</sub> distribution for a given &tau; in a single subject.
 On the right, the heights of the corresponding normalized kernel density estimations provide a graphical visualization of the relationship between the mean and the standard deviation of every speed distribution.</em>
 </p>

 <br>